-4.2 Symbolic Computation for Computational Grids
+4.1 Symbolic Computation for Computational Grids

-While, as we have outlined above, parallel symbolic systems exist that are suitable for either shared-memory or distributed memory parallel systems (e.g. [13, 12, 19, 26, 4]), there is relatively little work on Grid-based symbolic computation.
-Figure 3 shows the relationship between the main existing systems including our own Maple2G system [30].
+While, as outlined above, parallel symbolic systems exist that are suitable for either shared-memory or distributed memory parallel systems (e.g. [21,22,15,23,24]), there is relatively little work on Grid-based symbolic computation.
+Figure 3 shows the relationship between the main existing systems (including Maple2G, developed by one of the authors [10]).
+The axes represent the degree in which a tool or a package satisfies the following requirements: deployment of symbolic Grid services (x-axis); composition of different grid symbolic services (y-axis); and accessing external grid services (z-axis).
 While the vision of Grid computing is that of simple and low-cost access to computing resources without artificial barriers of physical location or ownership, none of these Grid-enabled systems conforms entirely to the basic requirements of this vision.
 SymGrid is therefore highly novel in aiming both to allow the construction of heterogeneous symbolic computations and in allowing seamless access to the Grid from within symbolic systems.
 In order to achieve such a vision, we must be able to:

-- 1. deploy symbolic Grid services; - 2. allow access to available Grid services from the symbolic computation; and, - 3. combine different Grid symbolic services into a coherent whole.
+- 1. deploy symbolic Grid services; - 2. allow access to available Grid services from the symbolic computation; and, - 3. combine different symbolic Grid services into a coherent whole.